Physical Therapy Aide

 It’s important to note the distinction between physical therapy aides and physical therapy assistants:

-- Physical therapy aides are unlicensed healthcare personnel that may work in a variety of settings with assigned non-patient contact responsibilities.
+- Physical therapy aides are un-licensed healthcare personnel that may work in a variety of settings with assigned non-patient contact responsibilities.

-- Physical therapy assistants are licensed healthcare professionals with increased responsibilities and patient contact.
+- Physical therapy assistants are certified healthcare professionals with increased responsibilities and patient contact.
 The education for a physical therapy assistant requires an associate’s degree from an accredited college or university and successful testing for state licensure.